8 Of The Most Common Sources Of Formative Assessment Data

 In order to teach better, we must learn where our kids are struggling and where our instruction has been ineffective.
 Data—at least good data—can help.

-It’s tempting and commonplace to think of data only in terms of numbers, tables of numbers, bar graphs, and such.
+It’s tempting and commonplace to think of formative assessment data only in terms of numbers, tables of numbers, bar graphs, and such.
 These data tend to be the big data—or what I call macrodata—and very often reflect student performance on end-of-course tests or other high-stakes assessments.
 While these data are useful in analyzing achievement trends across a class, a grade level of students, or even various student subgroups, they paint the portrait of student achievement in very broad strokes.

 Macrodata are great places for teacher teams and PLCs to start reviewing data, but to get a clearer sense of what is happening as our students learn, we need to look closely at the microdata.
 Herein lies the real clues to identify gaps and fix them before the gaps get too wide.
 The usefulness of student data is generally proportional to the frequency with which it’s collected.